Kitbuqa: Battle of Ain Jalut

-In command of a force including 100,000 Mongol troops, Kitbuqa attempted to continue the Mongol advance towards Egypt.
+In command of a force estimated to be between 10,000 and 20,000 troops, Kitbuqa attempted to continue the Mongol advance towards Egypt.
 However, the Mamluks had negotiated a passive truce with the Crusaders, allowing the Mamluks to advance northwards through Crusader territory, and camp for resupply near the Crusader stronghold of Acre.
 In this way, the Mamluks were able to engage the depleted Mongol army near Galilee, at the pivotal Battle of Ain Jalut (spring of Goliath).
 The Mongols were defeated, and Kitbuqa was captured.
 When he was brought, bound, before the Mamluk sultan he was defiant, describing the Mongol vengeance that would befall the victors.
 He taunted the Mamluk emirs, saying how he had always been loyal to his master, whilst they had betrayed theirs.
 Kitbuqa was executed by veteran Mamluk Jamal al-Din Akoush al-Shamsy.

 Mamluk histories speak of Kitbuqa with respect, painting him as a great warrior who refused to retreat when the Mongols were clearly being overpowered at Ain Jalut, and who favored death in battle over retreat and shame.
 It was expected that Kitbuqa's death would be avenged by Hulagu, but an internal conflict between Hulagu and his cousin Berke of the Mongol Golden Horde prevented this from happening.
 Kitbuqa's death and the defeat of the Mongols at Ain Jalut marked the beginning of the end for the Westward expansion of the Mongol Empire.
 It was the first occasion they had been decisively defeated and failed to avenge such a loss, though the Mongols continued to invade Syria, Japan, Hungary, Poland and Southeast Asia for the next several decades.